Netherlands national baseball team: Players

-Coaches Farley (USA) and Janssen (Belgium) have some involvement with baseball teams in the Netherlands.

 World ranking

 In January 2009, the International Baseball Federation created a ranking system so that the nations involved in international competition could be compared independently.
 Teams receive points based on the position they finish at the end of tournaments.
 The system takes into account results not only of the senior men's teams but also of junior teams.
-Weightings that emphasise the importance of certain tournaments are based on the number of teams competing, the number of continents represented (or eligible to be represented), and in the case of continental tournaments such as the European Baseball Championship the relative strength of teams eligible.
-Only results within the previous four years are used, so points are added and removed over time.
+Weightings that emphasise the importance of certain tournaments are based on the number of teams competing, the number of continents represented (or eligible to be represented), and, in the case of continental tournaments such as the European Baseball Championship, the relative strength of teams eligible.
+Only results from the most recent edition of any tournament within the previous four years are used, so points are added and removed over time.
 Since the system began, the rankings have been adjusted after the completion of tournaments qualifying for the ranking process.